Rouelbeau Castle: Ancient times

-Medieveal times
+Medieval times

 The fortress, whose ruins can be seen today, was founded at the beginning of the 14th century in the context of the decades-long power-struggle between the lords of Faucigny and the House of Savoy for the rule over Geneva's countryside.
 Its strategic location secured access to the newly founded settlement of Hermance on the southeastern shore of Lake Geneva to the house of Faucigny.
 It was their only outlet to Lake Geneva, as their lands were surrounded by the County of Geneva.
 Along with further fortresses in Hermance, Nernier and Allinges it formed a defense chain against the Savoyard ambitions.

 Records from the Saint-Victor Priory indicate that the construction of the military installation, identified by later sources as a wooden fortified house, was completed on the castle's site on 7 July 1318 under the leadership of the knight Humbert de Choulex, who was a vassal of the Faucigny-Baron Hugues de La Tour et de Coligny, better known as Hugues Dauphin.
 Already in the following year, the Baron purchased the site from the knight of Choulex.The garrison was apparently manned by two to three infantrymen during peace times and by about ten foot soldiers and six cavalrymen during war times.
 A paved path connected it with the surrounding hamlets.
 Already three years after its inauguration the castle had to fend off an attack by Amadeus V, Count of Savoy, surnamed the Great.
 After his death in 1323 more assaults by his successors Edward, surnamed the Liberal, and Aymon, nicknamed the Peaceful, followed.